Inflation and Treasury Convenience

 Revision Date

-We document that U.S. Treasury convenience moved positively with inflation during the inflationary second half of the 20th century but not before WWII or after 2000.
+We document that U.S. Treasury convenience yields moved positively with inflation during the inflationary second half of the 20th century but not before WWII or after 2000.
 A macro-asset pricing model explains this shift through two channels.
 Inflationary supply shocks raise the opportunity cost of holding money and money-like assets, endogenously increasing convenience yields.
 In contrast, exogenous liquidity demand shocks elevate convenience but depress consumption and inflation.
-Model estimates show that spikes in liquidity demand after 2000 account for the weaker convenience–inflation link and the emergence of negative bond-stock betas, distinguishing liquidity from non-liquidity demand shocks.
+The model estimates an increased relative importance of liquidity demand shocks after 2000.
+This channel weakens the convenience–inflation comovement and contributes to negative bond-stock betas, as distinct from non-liquidity demand shocks.

 -